yhagio/tutorialedge.net/content/post/golang/parsing-json-with-golang.md

 We’ll be using the os package in order to open up our users.xml file from our filesystem.

 ~~~
-// Open our xmlFile
+// Open our jsonFile
-xmlFile, err := os.Open("users.xml")
+jsonFile, err := os.Open("users.json")
 // if we os.Open returns an error then handle it
 if err != nil {
 	fmt.Println(err)
 }
-fmt.Println("Successfully Opened users.xml")
+fmt.Println("Successfully Opened users.json")
-// defer the closing of our xmlFile so that we can parse it later on
+// defer the closing of our jsonFile so that we can parse it later on
-defer xmlFile.Close()
+defer jsonFile.Close()
 ~~~